Creating an Employee Handbook: Everything You Need to Know Before You Get Started

 Understanding the Purpose of an Employee Handbook

-An employee handbook is more than just a document—it’s a tool designed to support both your employees and your business.
-At its core, an employee handbook is a guide that outlines the policies, procedures, and expectations that govern your workplace, but it’s also an essential resource for your team to understand their rights, responsibilities, and the support they can expect from you as an employer.
+An employee handbook is more than just a document, it’s a tool designed to support both your employees and your business.
+At its core, an employee handbook outlines workplace policies, procedures, and expectations while helping employees understand their rights, responsibilities, and available support.

 Key Elements to Include in an Employee Handbook